Shivas54/shivas-resume/README.md

 - 🌗 Dark/Light mode toggle
 - 📄 Sections: About Me, Education, Skills, Certifications, and Contact
 - ⚡ Fast loading with zero external frameworks
-- 🌐 Easy to customize for any developer or student resume
+- 🌐 Easy to customise for any developer or student resume

 ---